HOBART TERMS AND CONDITIONS

 “Contract” the contract between Hobart and the Customer for the supply of Services and/or parts in accordance with these Conditions;

-“Contract Service Level” any one of the Service Plus, Service Extra or Service Max maintenance service levels chosen by the Customer, and as set out in clauses 6, 7 and 8, respectively;
+“Contract Service Level” any one of the Service Inspection, Service Extra or Service Max maintenance service levels chosen by the Customer, and as set out in clauses 6, 7 and 8, respectively;

 “Customer” the person or firm who purchases the Services and/or parts from Hobart;